-For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via e-mail to support@grants.gov.

-Note: The Grants.gov Support Hotline hours of operation are 24 hours a day, 7 days a week, except federal holidays.
+For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via e-mail to support@grants.gov Note: The Grants.gov Support Hotline hours of operation are 24 hours a day, 7 days a week, except federal holidays.

-For assistance with any other requirements of this solicitation, contact Eric Martin, Social Science Analyst, by telephone at 202-514-9588, or by e-mail at Eric.D.Martin@usdoj.gov.
+For assistance with general requirements of this solicitation, contact Nadine P. Frederique, Social Science Analyst, by e-mail at Nadine.Frederique@usdoj.gov or by telephone at 202- 514-8777.
+For questions about specific topic areas contact the respective individuals indicated below: